alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 An RTSP Receiver MAY connect to a non-NMOS RTSP Sender.
 IS-05 is then used only on the Receiver side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Sender.
 Such RTSP Receiver SHOULD as a best effort interoperate with the non-NMOS RTSP Sender.

 An RTSP Receiver MAY support an `ext_rtsp_session_control` transport parameter to simplify connections to non-NMOS RTSP Senders, using only the IS-05 Receiver's transport parameters to establish the connection.
-The `ext_rtsp_session_control` parameter corresponds to the `a=control` session attribute of an SDP transport file.
+The `ext_rtsp_session_control` parameter corresponds to the `a=control` session attribute in an SDP transport file.
 The `source_ip` transport parameter MUST match the resolved IP address of the `host` component of the `ext_rtsp_session_control` URL.
 The `source_port` transport parameter MUST match the `port` component of the `ext_rtsp_session_control` URL.
 The optional `ext_rtsp_session_control` transport parameter dos not replace the required `source_ip` and `source_port` parameters defined in the [TCP Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_tcp.json) schema.

 > Note: The following strings are examples of aggregate session controls: "a=control:rtsp://matrox.com/movie", "a=control:rtsps://matrox.com/movie".